janisdd/vscode-edit-csv/README.md

 	- thus changes can no longer be saved/applied
 	- maybe this can be resolved when https://github.com/Microsoft/vscode/issues/43768 is closed

-- because the table is exported comments can only be used before or after the csv content
-	- *after csv comments* are all comments that are not *before csv comments* (comments inside the csv data are added to the *before csv comments*)

-- if you have comment row(s) and add a new column then undo and redo will make the comment row(s) not span the full table width

 ## Used projects